The more technology advances, the more it's integrated into our daily lives. The lines between what we do online and in real life have begun to blur.

 Geo-location data can be highly valuable for companies that are looking to deliver an omni-channel experience.
-When customers sign up to use a product or app, often times this app will ask permission to access the user's navigational apps.
-This lets the software know where exactly the user is located when they're using the app.
-Companies like VIP.com capitalize on this information by delivering offers that timely and relative to potential customers.
+When customers sign up to use a product or app, the app will ask permission to access the user’s location.
+Companies like VIP.com capitalize on this information by delivering offers that are timely and relevant to potential customers.

 The beauty giant Sephora creates an omni-channel experience that connects its shoppers' online purchases to their in-store visits.
 In addition to beauty workshops and complimentary makeovers, customers can use in-store tablets to access their "Beauty Bag" account while shopping.

 This account allows them to look up item details and virtually try on products using digital software.
 If they like a product, they can add it to a wish list and purchase the entire list using the app.